ARCTraining/instructor-training/_episodes/01-welcome.md

 We will also be discussing and practicing teaching techniques to create a positive and welcoming environment in your classrooms.

-### Carpentry History and Culture
+### History and Culture

-We will be introducing you to the teaching practices that have been adopted by the Carpentries communities, and our overall philosophy and procedures in order to prepare you to teach Carpentries workshops.
+We will be introducing you to the teaching practices that have been adopted by the similar communities, and our overall philosophy and procedures in order to prepare you to teach typical workshops.
-The greatest asset of the Carpentries is people like yourselves - people who want to help researchers learn about these ideas and share their own experience and enthusiasm.
+Our greatest asset is people like yourselves - people who want to help researchers learn about these ideas and share their own experience and enthusiasm.
 We hope that this training gives everyone a chance to meet new people and share ideas.